klahrich/chiefhustler/content/diary/61-portfolio-update-june2022.md

 Onward.
 But please for fucks sake...calm and steady.

+Nothing matter except the work we put in.
+Work => Profit.

 ## Moves

 Drastically reduced $BABA and $PROSY (yes, just days before the run-up.
 Fuck me.)